dwatteau/scummtr/FAQ.md

 * `scummtr`: imports/exports text for SCUMM engine games
     * It's mainly meant for fan translations.
 Or re-translations.
 Or typo fixes.
 Or finding some unknown jokes in the games.
 * `scummrp`: packs/unpacks SCUMM game data resources.
     * This lets you dump the *raw* contents of the games.
-But they're very raw, you'll still need some other tools to decode or transform them.
+But they're very raw, you'll still need some other tools to decode or transform them (such as [`descumm`](https://wiki.scummvm.org/index.php?title=ScummVM_Tools#descumm)).
 It's only meant for advanced SCUMM users.
 * `scummfont`: extracts original SCUMM fonts, and lets you transform them through `.bmp` files.
 * `FontXY`: lets you adjust the dimensions of the various *glyphs* inside a SCUMM font, such as the width of a space character in pixels.
 Almost a typographer's tool!